kurator-dev/kurator/docs/proposals/backup/backup.md

 	ExcludedClusterScopedResources []string `json:"excludedClusterScopedResources,omitempty"`

 	// IncludedNamespaceScopedResources is a slice of namespace-scoped resource type names to include in the backup.
-	// For example, we can populate this string array with "deployments" and "configmaps", then we will select all resources of type deployments and configmaps,
+	// For example, we can populate this string array with ["deployments", "configmaps"], then we will select all resources of type deployments and configmaps,
 	// The default value is "*".
 	// Cannot work with IncludedResources, ExcludedResources and IncludeClusterResources.
 	// +optional